wdm0006/elote/README.md

 [![Coverage Status](https://coveralls.io/repos/wdm0006/elote/badge.svg?branch=master&service=github)](https://coveralls.io/github/wdm0006/elote?branch=master)  ![travis status](https://travis-ci.org/wdm0006/elote.svg?branch=master)

 A python package for rating competitors based on bouts.
-Primarily with the Elo Rating System.
+The classical example of this would be rating chess players based on repeated head to head matches between different players.
+The first rating system implemented in elote, the Elo rating system, was made for just that.

 Work in progress, currently implemented rating systems are: